 Over the last couple of years, anxiety has been a hot topic in the medical research industry, leading to a variety of treatments.
-Many have been proven effective in treating anxiety disorders
+Researchers have found many of these therapies effective in treating anxiety disorders:

 - Talk Therapy – This may sound a bit ridiculous but it does actually work, and it doesn’t involve stuffing meds down your throat.
 Talk therapy isn’t just about talking.
-It’s about solving issues and finding a solution to your problem.
-Whether it’s work related or anxiety that is due to social activities.
-Talk therapy is known to be effective in overcoming fears or coping with stress, which in the end is all related to anxiety.
+It’s about solving issues and finding a solution to your problem, whether it’s work-related or anxiety due to social activities.
+Many people find talk therapy to be effective in overcoming fears or coping with stress, which in the end is all related to anxiety.

 - Medication – According to recent data, 65% of Americans take prescription drugs, and in 2012 there were 3.3 billion prescriptions filled.
-Drugs like Paxil, Xanax or Niravam are often prescribed by doctors to manage anxiety.
+Doctors often prescribe drugs like Paxil, Xanax or Niravam to manage anxiety.

 - Alternative Therapies – Yoga, meditation, and acupuncture.
 Alternative therapies have caught on over the last couple of years as people try to change their lifestyle in the hope that it will help them cope with day to day illnesses and medical conditions.
-These great solutions have been proven to be effective in treating anxiety as they lead to a healthy, happy, and productive lifestyle that is free from stress and worry.
+These great solutions could be effective in treating anxiety as they contribute to a healthy, happy, and productive lifestyle.

 Marijuana and Anxiety

 Marijuana and anxiety is a controversial topic.
-Marijuana is known to cause anxiety or paranoia, especially when taken in large doses over a short period.
+Marijuana is known to cause anxiety or paranoia, especially if you take it in large doses over a short period.
 It can lead to panic attacks, and as of now, it is the number one reason why people stop using it.